nationalparkservice/NPS_EML_Script/README.md

 ### Download the Script

-A stand-alone version of the NPS [EML Creation script - DEV LINK - NEEDS UPDATING](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/RobLBaker/NPS_EML_Script/blob/main/EML_Creation_Script.R) is available for download.
+A stand-alone version of the NPS [EML Creation script](https://downgit.github.io/#/home?url=https://github.com/nationalparkservice/NPS_EML_Script/blob/main/EML_Creation_Script.R) is available for download.
 You don't have to download the entire repository to make EML.

 ### Generate EML

 1) Edit the *EML_Creation_Script.R* file as necessary and run each line or set of code (except the `r make_eml` function).

 2) Edit the auto-generated .txt files using a text editor or spreadsheet application as necessary.
-For details, look at the [NPS template editing guidelines - DEV LINK NEEDS UPDATED](https://roblbaker.github.io/NPS_EML_Script/edit_tmplts.html).
+For details, look at the NPS [template editing guideline](https://nationalparkservice.github.io/NPS_EML_Script/edit_tmplts.htmll).

 3) Run the `r make_eml` function (this could take a little while - particularly if you have a lot of taxonomic data).